Pakistan releases TV executive detained for anti-army broadcast - ExBulletin

 Gill was later arrested for treason and faced the death penalty.

-Earlier Thursday, Reporters Without Borders condemned Yousaf’s arrest and the suspension of televisions, and accused the powerful Pakistani army of having orchestrated them.
+Earlier Thursday, Reporters Without Borders condemned Yousaf’s arrest and the suspension of television, and accused the powerful Pakistani army of orchestrating them.

 The same crude censorship and harassment of journalists critical of the government keeps happening, said Daniel Bastard, the group’s Asia-Pacific bureau chief,